gerryd/cookbook/content/recipe/desserts/gluten-free/coconut-flour-cupcakes.md

 title: Coconut flour cupcakes
 ---

-# Coconut flour cupcakes

 This recipe will yield 6 cupcakes and is gluten free.

+For the vegetable oil, you can use any flavourless oil.
+Examples are sunflower, canola or grapeseed oil.

+# Tools

+- cupcake pan
+- cupcake liners
+- 2 large bowls

-## Ingredients
+# Ingredients

-- 100 g sugar
+- 25 g vegetable oil
-- 60 g butter
+- 30 g melted butter
-- 60 g margarine
-- 1/2 teaspoon salt

-- 250 g flour
+- 65 g sugar
-- 1 teaspoon baking powder
-- 1 teaspoon baking soda
-- 1/2 teaspoon salt
-- 1 teaspoon cinnamon
-- 1/4 teaspoon nutmeg
+- 1/4 tsp salt
-- 4 large, ripe bananas (**test: weight**)
-- 160 g sugar (light or dark brown is best)
-- 2 eggs (small)
-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract
+- 3 large eggs
-- 40 ml milk
+- 15 g milk
-- chocolate chips, chopped nuts (optional, 1 cup)
+- 1/2 tsp baking powder

-## Directions
+# Directions

-- pre-heat the oven to 220 °C
+- pre-heat the oven to 175 °C
-- prepare 12 to 14 cupcake liners or use a muffin pan
+- prepare 6 cupcake liners in a muffin pan
-- whisk together the flour, baking soda, baking powder, cinnamon, nutmeg and salt
-- in another large bowl, mash the bananas
+- crack the eggs in a bowl, whisk to combine
-- melt the butter and margarine
-- using a mixer, beat in the butter and margarine, sugar, egg, vanilla and milk
+- add the oil, sugar, salt, vanilla and milk
+- whisk until smooth
+- in a separate bowl, sift the coconut flour and baking powder together
-- poor in the flour mix
+- add the flour mix to the wet mix
-- fold in with a spatula
+- stir with a spatula to combine
-- add in the chocolate chips or nuts (optional)
-- spoon the mixture into the liners, fill all the way to the top
+- pour the mixture into the liners (approximately 3/4 full)
-- bake for 5 minutes at 220 °C
+- bake for 18 to 20 minutes (test with a toothpick)
-- reduce the heat to 175 °C and bake for another 16 to 18 minutes (use a toothpick to test)
+- let them cool down in the pan for 5 to 10 minutes
-- let them cool down
+- put them on a rack to cool down further

-- cover and store at room temperature
+Optionally, you can add a topping such as buttercream frosting, or a chocolate glaze.